Why Parents Shouldn't Use Food as Reward or Punishment

 as a means of punishment.
 A parent might refuse to serve dessert, for example, if

-her children have talked back or neglected to clean their room.
+her children have talked back or haven't cleaned their rooms.

 Using food as a reward or as a punishment, however, can undermine the healthy eating